pretix/pretix-docs/docs/guides/seating.md

 ### Enabling the plugin

-In order to enable the "Seating" plugin for your event, navigate to :navpath:Your organizer → :fa3-wrench: Settings → Plugins: and open the :btn:Features: tab.
+In order to enable the "Seating" plugin for your event, navigate to :navpath:Your organizer → :fa3-wrench: Settings → Plugins:.
+Open the :btn:Features: tab.
 This page includes the Seating plugin as a "Top recommendation" at the top.
 Click the :btn:Enable: button next to it.